-• Increase the full-scale commercialization of Deep TMS for MDD, and of Deep TMS for OCD and accelerate commercialization of Deep TMS for smoking addiction.
+• Increase the full-scale commercialization of Deep TMS for MDD, OCD and smoking addiction

-We are continuing to scale up our commercialization of Deep TMS for MDD as we seek to further penetrate the MDD market, including since September 2021 FDA-cleared treatment to anxious depression.
+We are continuing to scale up our commercialization of Deep TMS for MDD as we seek to further penetrate the MDD market, including since September 2021 FDA- cleared treatment to anxious depression and the August 2022 cleared H7 Coil for such treatment.
 We continue to focus our principal commercial activity on the U.S. market in light of the market size and wide range of insurance coverage.
-In addition, we continue our full-scale commercialization of Deep TMS for OCD, which is first noninvasive medical device FDA-authorized for the treatment of OCD, with reimbursement coverage for this indication obtained during 2021 and 2022 from payers covering approximately 60 million covered lives in the U.S., including by a Medicare Administrative Contractor (MAC) which recently issued a final Local Coverage Determination (LCD) approving coverage applicable to our Deep TMS for OCD.
-In addition, we are operating a controlled market release of Deep TMS for smoking addiction, which is currently the only noninvasive medical device FDA-authorized for the treatment of smoking addiction.
+In addition, we continue our full-scale commercialization of Deep TMS for OCD, which is the first noninvasive medical device FDA-authorized for the treatment of OCD, with reimbursement coverage for this indication obtained since 2021 from payors covering over 90 million covered lives in the United States.
+After the receipt of FDA clearance for our products for smoking addiction, the Company initiated a clinical data collection effort to facilitate and support the long term viability of the commercial plan for this product.

-• Pursue additional indications and technological innovations for Deep TMS.
+Pursue additional indications and technological innovations for Deep TMS

-We are working to expand the application to other areas as well including addictions, such as alcohol use disorder and cocaine and/or opioid addictions, as well as neurological indications such as multiple sclerosis ("MS").
+We are considering expanding the application to other areas as well including - neurological and/or addiction disorders.
 We intend to progress these plans ourselves and through our relationships with third-party researchers and clinical institutions in conducting clinical trials for additional psychiatric, neurological, and addiction disorders.
 With this approach, we address psychiatric, neurological, and addiction disorders that we believe present some of the most promising market opportunities for Deep TMS.

-• Expand reimbursement coverage for Deep TMS for OCD, smoking addiction and other approved indications in the future.
+Expand reimbursement coverage for Deep TMS for OCD, smoking addiction and other approved indications in the future

-A key prerequisite to the successful market acceptance of Deep TMS is securing sufficient insurance/third-party payer coverage.
+A key prerequisite to the successful market acceptance of Deep TMS is securing sufficient insurance/third-party payor coverage.
 The scope and level of coverage are also key factors in our ability to penetrate the market and to expand further use of our Deep TMS system by healthcare providers and facilities for the benefit of the larger patient population.
 Our MDD treatment with Deep TMS is widely eligible for reimbursement, including from Medicare, subject to the satisfaction of certain clinical criteria.
-We aim to achieve similar levels of reimbursement for Deep TMS for OCD (which is already underway) and smoking addiction, and we are also working to obtain reimbursement in other jurisdictions.
+We aim to achieve similar levels of reimbursement for Deep TMS for OCD.
+We also aim to secure coverage in various jurisdictions outside of the United States, For example in 2021 and in 2022, favorable coverage decisions applicable to TMS for MDD were issued in Australia and Israel, respectively.
+The Company has also begun efforts to obtain reimbursement for smoking addiction, and in October 2023 the Clinical TMS Society, an influential peer group, published the first coverage recommendations for smoking We believe that our ability to secure coverage from payors will be a key factor in the long-term success of this indication.

-• Develop innovative enhancements and features for our Deep TMS systems.
+Develop innovative enhancements and features for our Deep TMS systems.